markfink/metrics.pytest-cov/README.md

 # metrics.pytest-cov

-The **matrics.pytest-cov** package is a plugin for the metrics package.
+The **metrics.pytest-cov** package is a plugin for the metrics package.

 Basically what this plugin does is it extract the data you get from running "$ coverage report -m" on the command line.